insolar/assured-ledger/ledger-core/v2/README.md

    ```

      Options:
-     * `-k`: Path to the root user's key pair.
-All requests for a new user creation must be signed by the root one.
+     * `-k`: Path to the root user's key pair.<br>All requests for a new user creation must be signed by the root one.
      * `-p`: Node's public API URL.
-By default, the first node listens on the `127.0.0.1:19101` port.
-It can be changed in configuration.
+By default, the first node listens on the `127.0.0.1:19101` port.<br>It can be changed in configuration.

 ## Run single Insolar node